msjimc/Get_LOC/Python script for eDirect/README.md

 > esearch -db gene -query {name}[Gene Name] | efetch -format gdc

+**Points**:
+1. The text: {name} is replaced by the search term.
-The [Gene Name] limits the search to genes otherwise terms such as **CAT** return terms linked to the animal as well as "catalase".
+2. The [Gene Name] limits the search to genes otherwise terms such as **CAT** return terms linked to the animal as well as to "catalase".